 Question marks (?) – Interrogation

-Question marks are used for asking a question/interrogating while closing the sentence.
+Question marks are used for asking a question or interrogating while closing the sentence.
 The next sentence must start with a capital letter.
-Questions can be in the form of a question tag or with these very popular question words: who, whom, whose, which, what, when, where, why and how.
+Moreover, questions can be in the form of a question tag or with these very popular question words: who, whom, whose, which, what, when, where, why and how.

 - Who do you know?
 I don’t know anyone.